The Four-Faced Liar: Plot

 Set in New York City spanning several months, Greg has just moved in with his girlfriend Molly.
 During their first night after unpacking, they go out for drinks and a meal at a local bar, called The Four-Faced Liar.
 There, they meet Trip, his girlfriend Chloe (Liz Osborn), and his lesbian friend Bridget.
 Molly and Bridget bond as they discuss Wuthering Heights and relationships.
 Molly tells Bridget that she has everything in common with her boyfriend, but Greg lacks passion.
 Bridget tells Molly that she doesn't have a girlfriend because no one can hold her interest for long enough to bother.
-Bridget is a roommates with Trip, and they always wake at the same time every morning and they both brush their teeth together in front of the bathroom mirror.
+Bridget is roommates with Trip, and they always wake at the same time every morning and they both brush their teeth together in front of the bathroom mirror.

 Trip and Greg bond over beers and smoking joints on the roof of Trip's apartment building.
 Trip shows concern with Greg over Molly spending more and more time with Bridget, and he reminds Greg that Bridget is a lesbian.
 Greg tells Trip that he is getting worked up for nothing.

 Around Halloween, Trip annoys Chloe by skipping a ballet performance to watch sports.
 Chloe takes Bridget in Trip's place to watch the show.
 However, Trip wins Chloe back with a candlelit apology, her favorite dessert, and a self-deprecating dance.

 After coming home from the holidays early, Chloe catches Trip having sex with a random girl and she leaves him.
 That same night, Greg drunkenly tries to force an uninterested Molly into sex.
 She leaves him to stay with Bridget until he apologizes, which he does the next day.